agrc/serverless-print-proxy/README.md

 ## Deployment

-Commits to master are automatically deployed to production pending passing tests via Cloud Build because 🤓.
+This project is hosted in GCP (`ut-dts-agrc-print-proxy-prod`).
+There are several components:

+### Source Repositories

+This repository is mirrored in GCP so that Cloud Build can trigger builds.

+### Cloud Build

+There is a Cloud Build trigger that is set up to test and conditionally deploy on each push to `master`.
+See [`cloudbuild.yaml`](/cloudbuild.yaml) for details.

+### Cloud Run

-Make sure to set the `OPEN_QUAD_WORD` environment variable for the container in Cloud Run.
+This project is hosted via Cloud Run.
+The cloud build service deploys a docker container.
+Make sure to set the `OPEN_QUAD_WORD` environment variable.
+There is also a custom domain mapping to `print.agrc.utah.gov` configured for the service.